Putting it together

 # a single trace and a layout (trace put into a vector)

-Plot(data::AbstractTrace, layout::AbstractLayout)Notice that none of the recommended constructors have you pass the divid field manually.
-This is an internal field used to allow the display and unique identification of multiple plots in a single web page.
+Plot(data::AbstractTrace, layout::AbstractLayout)Notice that none of the recommended constructors require you to pass the divid field manually (this is an internal field to enable the unique identification and display of multiple plots in a single web page).

 Convenience methods

 There are also a number of convenience methods to the Plot function that will attempt to construct the traces for you.
-They have the following signatures
+The following signatures show the variety of arguments that can be used to create a plot:

 Plot(x, y, l; kind, config, kwargs...)